flutter/website/setup.md

 1. Install Xcode 7.2 or newer (via [web download](https://developer.apple.com/xcode/) or the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835)).
-2. Configure the Xcode command-line tools to use the newly installed version of Xcode by running `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` from the command line.
+2. Configure the Xcode command-line tools to use the newly-installed version of Xcode by running `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` from the command line.